There is a saying that goes ‘a car is a necessity, not a luxury’, and there is another that says ‘a car is a luxury when you invest in it’.

 - Replace your Windshield Wiper: visibility is one of the essential parts of driving.
 If you cannot see the roads, then you cannot get anywhere safely.
 This is why you should take it very seriously.
 The best way to do this is to change your windshield wipers from time to time.

-- Wash Your Car: cleanliness is a culture that should apply to just the human body, as having a clean vehicle goes a long way.
+- Wash Often: cleanliness is a culture that should apply to just the human body, as having a clean vehicle goes a long way.
 Not only is it the right image, but you also save more on bodywork and paint job expenses if your vehicle is a clean one.

-- Handle any Car issues immediately: you must pay serious attention to issues that you notice.
+- Handle any motor issues immediately: you must pay serious attention to issues that you notice.
 Don’t put them off till later, or they could get worse.

 - Always monitor your Dashboard: keeping an eye on your dashboard helps you track all that is happening with your car.
 If you pay attention to your dashboard, you can get ahead of any issues.

-It is unavoidable to spend on your car even after you have purchased it.
-However, a lot of costs are cheaper when your vehicle is well maintained.
+It is unavoidable to spend on your vehicle even after you have purchased it.
+However, a lot of costs are cheaper when it is well maintained.
 With a proper maintenance culture, you spend more time with your vehicle better than your mechanic would.